dimitri-nicolo/calico/README.md

     $ make test

-## General approach for adding new resources to cnx-apiserver
+## Adding resources to cnx-apiserver

 The cnx-apiserver uses client-go code generation tools to fill out golang code for activities such as deep copy of structs, openapi interfaces, and more.